Read the May/June issue of The Thrasher newsletter

 Black Skimmers | Photo credit: Pam Scrima

-The Virginia Department of Game & Inland Fisheries has a comprehensive list of the licensed wildlife rehabilitators statewide.
-You can search for rehabilitators by city or county.
-Select the link below for the listing.
+The Virginia Department of Game & Inland Fisheries provides a comprehensive list of licensed wildlife rehabilitators across the state.
+You can search by city or county to find help near you.

 • Contact